-- 1738 Euler invents the "Euler-Maclaurin summation method." - 1742 Maclaurin invents the "Euler-Maclaurin summation method." - 1742 Goldbach proposes the Goldbach Conjecture to Euler in a letter. - 1792 Gauss proposes what would later become the Prime Number Theorem. - 1802 Haros discovers and proves results concerning the general properties of Farey Series. - 1816 Farey re-discovers Farey series and is given credit for their invention.
-In the somewhat unfair words of Hardy,"Farey is immortal because he failed to understand a theorem which Haros had proved perfectly fourteen years before [59]."
+- 1738 Euler invents the "Euler-Maclaurin summation method." - 1742 Maclaurin invents the "Euler-Maclaurin summation method." - 1742 Goldbach proposes his conjecture to Euler in a letter. - 1792 Gauss proposes what would later become the prime number theorem. - 1802 Haros discovers and proves results concerning the general properties of Farey series. - 1816 Farey rediscovers Farey series and is given credit for their invention.
+In the somewhat unfair words of Hardy, "Farey is immortal because he failed to understand a theorem which Haros had proved perfectly fourteen years before [64]."

-- 82 10 Timeline - 1845 Bertrand postulates that for a > 1 there is always a prime that lies between a and 2a. - 1850 Chebyshev proves Bertrand's Postulate using elementary methods. - 1859 Riemann publishes his Ueber die Anzahl der Primzahlen unter einer gegebenen Grösse in which he proposes the RH.
-The original statement is,
+- 82 10 Timeline - 1845 Bertrand postulates that for a > 1 there is always a prime that lies between a and 2a. - 1850 Chebyshev proves Bertrand's postulate using elementary methods. - 1859 Riemann publishes his Ueber die Anzahl der Primzahlen unter einer gegebenen Grösse, in which he proposes the Riemann hypothesis.
+The original statement is as follows:

 "One now finds indeed approximately this number of real roots within these limits, and it is very probable that all roots are real.
-Certainly one would wish for a stricter proof here; I have meanwhile temporarily put aside the search for this after some fleeting futile attempts, as it appears unnecessary for the next objective of my investigation [124]."
+Certainly one would wish for a stricter proof here; I have meanwhile temporarily put aside the search for this after some fleeting futile attempts, as it appears unnecessary for the next objective of my investigation [133]."

-Riemann's paper contains the functional equation,
+Riemann's paper contains the functional equation

+$$\pi^{-\frac{s}{2}}\Gamma\left(\frac{s}{2}\right)\zeta(s) = \pi^{-\frac{1-s}{2}}\Gamma\left(\frac{1-s}{2}\right)\zeta(1-s).$$

-$$\pi^{-\frac{s}{2}}\Gamma\left(\frac{s}{2}\right)\zeta(s) = \pi^{-\frac{1-s}{2}}\Gamma\left(\frac{1-s}{2}\right)\zeta(1-s)$$ and the formula, for $s = \frac{1}{2} + it$.
-His work also contains analysis of the Riemann zeta function.
-Some of Riemann's analysis is over-looked until it is re-invigourated by Siegel (see 1932).
+His work contains analysis of the Riemann zeta function.
+Some of Riemann's analysis is overlooked until it is reinvigorated by Siegel (see 1932).